Tunmix/bulk-file-renamer/README.md

 ## Installation

 1. Download the latest version from the [releases section](https://github.com/username/BulkFileRenamer/releases) (or compile it from source).
-2. Extract the folder and run the `BulkFileRenamer.exe`.
+2. Extract the folder and run the `Bulk File Renamer.exe`.
 3. No installation required.

 ## Version History